COVID 19: it is still possible to apply for Electoral Registration during the current crisis, apply online at www.gov.uk/register-to-vote

 Register online at Gov.UK Register to Vote or telephone (01633) 210744

-You will need your national insurance number which can be found on your national insurance card or payslip or on letters about benefits or tax credits.
+You can find your NI number on your national insurance card, payslip or on letters about benefits or tax credits.

 Look out for a confirmation to say you are registered.